tomconnolly94/firestationcalldispatcher/README.md

 ## Dependencies

 * This C# console application depends on Newtonsoft.Json - for reading JSON data - and Moq (only the test project) - for mocking during tests.
-* Dependencies can be installed via the NuGet package manager.
+* Dependencies can be installed via the NuGet package manager but they have also been included alongside the source in the packages/ directory.

+## Git

+* I used git for version control during this project.
+I have left the files in alongside the source so you can browse my commit history with `git log`.
+It is not the most tidy, but this project was time limited.

 ## Decisions